Sulca2099/Pico3D/README.md

 ### How did this project come about?
 Pico3D was created as part of a master's thesis at the Kempten University of Applied Sciences (Hochschule Kempten).
-It was designed to answer the question of whether a modern $1 microcontroller could run a complete open world 3D game.
+It was prototyped to answer the question of whether a modern $1 microcontroller could run a complete open world 3D game.
 The thesis is available [here](https://lavarails.com/download/open_world_3D_microcontroller.pdf) and should answer most of the design decisions behind the engine.

 ### Will this run on a different microcontroller?
 Daft-Freak has created a fork using the [32blit SDK](https://github.com/32blit/32blit-sdk) available [here](https://github.com/Daft-Freak/Pico3D).
-It allows the engine to run on different 32blit enabled hardware including single-core STM32 systems and RP2350.
+It allows the engine to run on different 32blit enabled hardware including single-core STM32 systems and the RP2350.
 Other MCUs may require a 32blit sdk port to run, but this is recommended as the engine might move to it in the future.

 ### Where do I start as a developer?
 Check out the Blender tutorials on creating your own game worlds.